-Organization systems are used to make group and relate information that are similar and to make information easier to find.
-Example of organization systems are:
+Organization systems are used to relate similar data and make information easier to find.
+Examples of organization systems are:

 Hierarchical Information Organization

-Hierarchical organzation of information is the most common.
+Hierarchical organization of information is the most common.
 You know it from the folder structure of your hard drive.
 Items are placed in folders with subfolders to make sense of it all.
-In Crystallize items are organized hierarchically in the catalogue.
+In Crystallize, items are organized hierarchically in the catalogue.

 Items stored in a folder can be arranged in a particular order.
 This is the sequential organization strategy.

-Topic based information organization is centred around assigning semantic labels to items.
+Topic-based information organization is centered around assigning semantic labels to items.
 Topics are organized in topic maps.
-Topic maps contain topics defining a specific taxonomy like production locations or taste flavours for coffee.
+Topic maps contain topics defining a specific taxonomy like production locations or flavors for coffee.